romanzy313/otp/README.md

 The `customData` field can store arbitrary JSON-encodable information inside the token, allowing the developer to ensure that solved tokens are not used for other purposes.

+This library depends on `crypto` module.
+All cryptographic operations are performed using this module

 ## Important notes

-This library depends on `crypto` module.
-Node, Deno, and Bun runtimes should support needed functionality out of the box.

 Always implement some sort of rate limit by IP or account to prevent abuse.
 Sending text messages costs money, and email spam is terrible for domain-name reputation.
 Rate-limit both solving and issuing of tokens before using this library.

 Validate and normalize the `account` field before issuing the tokens: trim whitespaces, convert emails to lowercase, remove "+" in phone numbers, use Google's libphonenumber, etc.

 Always validate token data when OTP is solved correctly.
 Grant login/registration to `user@example.com` only if the token has an account of `user@example.com`.
-If not careful, an attacker with the email `haxx@example.com` could log in to the account of `admin@example.com` by substituting the solved token before hitting the login endpoint.
+If not careful, an attacker with the email `haxx@example.com` could log in to the account of `admin@example.com` by substituting the solved token before hitting the login API endpoint.

 Use at least 6-digit OTP codes, allow no more than 3 attempts, and expire tokens after no more than 5 minutes.